kuyg0002/assignment_1/README.md

 ### Steps:

-* Choose an Application: For this assignment we chose To-Do Python app to use:
+* Choose an Application: For this assignment, we chose a To-Do Python app to use:

 *app.py python application is created and tested, it is working: